African Americans, Enslaved & Free, at Washington Navy Yard

 Appendix A (see below)

 276 Thomas Smallwood (1801-1883) born in Prince George County, MD.
 Slaveholder Reverend John B. Ferguson taught Smallwood to read and write and agreed to free Smallwood at age 30 for $500.00 which he paid in installments.
 Smallwood developed a fondness for British literature and particularly the works of Charles Dickens.
 Smallwood often used the nom de guerre "Samuel Weller" after one of Dickens most memorable characters.
-Smallwood known as "Smallwood of the Yard" first worked as shoemaker and later worked at the navy yard.
+Smallwood known as "Smallwood of the Yard".
+In the 1830’s Smallwood started a small shoe –repair business near the Navy Yard.
 As a free adult, Smallwood became interested in African colonization because he believed that it was the key to freedom for the black race.
 After the collapse of the colonization movement, Smallwood became an ardent abolitionist who pursued his activist leanings by working for the Underground Railroad.
 Beginning in the 1840’s Smallwood with his wife Elizabeth, the white Reverend Charles T. Torrey and white landlady Mrs. Francis Padgett, assisted hundreds of slaves in the D.C. and Maryland area to flee from slavery.
 One of their more daring tactics was they taunted, goaded and belittled slaveholders by writing letters both to the editor of local papers and to individual slaveholders.
 Taking increasingly bold risks, Torrey was arrested in 1844 and died in prison.
 Smallwood had to give up his Underground Railroad activities when he attempted to aid fourteen slaves escaping from Washington, D. C., but had to abandon his charges when the police went after him.
 After this disastrous attempt, Smallwood went back to Toronto, Canada, where he lived as a free man.
 Harrold, Stantley Subversives Antislavery Community in Washington, D.C., 1828-1865.
 Louisiana State University: Baton Rouge, 2003, pp. 64-93, Ricks, Mary K. Escape on the Pearl: The Heroic Bid for Freedom on the Underground Railroad.
 Harper Collins: New York, 2007, 34, and Smallwood, Thomas A Narrative of Thomas Smallwood, Colored Man, Giving an Account of His Birth – The Period He was Held in Slavery – His Release - and Removal To Canada, Etc.: Together with An Account of the Underground Railroad James Stephens: Toronto, 1851.
+Now see, Shane, Scott, Flee North A Forgotten Hero and the Fight for Freedom in Slavery’s Borderland (Celadon Books, New York, 2023), pp. 14, 24, 51, 177-178, 251.

 277 Anthony Blow, blacksmith striker, "A number of blacks in the District suffered arrest because of a suspicion that they had helped in the Pearl escape.
 One such victim was Anthony Blow, who had been rented out to the Washington Navy Yard, where he worked in the machine shop ..."
 After his arrest Blow was immediately sold by his owner and then transported to Norfolk, Va.
 He finally escaped to freedom in 1854 .
 Pacheco, p.
 115.